diku-dk/futhark-repl/README.md

 * `response_size_limit`: The maximum reponse size, the website can give to a user (in bytes).
 If this is null then there is no limit.
 * `compute_time_limit`: The maximum amount of time a computation may take (in seconds).
 * `session_amount_limit`: The maximum amount of active sessions, null the amount is unlimited.

+## Development
+For formatting just use the default settings for `black` and use `mypy` for type checking.